gptune/CK-GPTune/README.md

 ## CK-enabled reproducible tuning workflows

-CK-GPTune provides a number of tuning workflows using GPTune.
-We are currently offering four programs `gptune-demo`, `ScaLAPACK-PDGEQRF`, `SuperLU_DIST-PDDRIVE`, and `Hypre-IJ`.
+CK-GPTune provides a number of reproducible GPTune tuning workflows with CK.
+We are currently offering four examples `gptune-demo`, `ScaLAPACK-PDGEQRF`, `SuperLU_DIST-PDDRIVE`, and `Hypre-IJ`.
 Please check out the `program` directory for the details.

-The user can install (compile) and run these benchmarks using simple CK command line interafaces.
-Similar to when we install the GPTune software package, if there are software dependencies (defined in meta.json in the .cm directory of each benchmark), CK-GPTune will detect the installation `path` and `version` of the required softwares.
+The user can install (compile) and run these examples using simple command line interafaces.
+If there are software dependencies to compile/run, CK will detect the installation `path` and `version` of the required softwares.
+Defined software dependencies can be found at the meta.json file in the .cm directory of each program directory (e.g. *$HOME/CK/CK-GPTune/program/ScaLAPACK-PDGEQRF/.cm/meta.json*)

 ```
 $ ck compile ck-gptune:program:ScaLAPACK-PDGEQRF
 ```

-The user then run the workflow (with the GPTune's MLA history database features) using the following command:
+CK-GPTune provides a command line interface to run CK-enabled GPTune workflows with the GPTune's MLA and history database features.

 ```
 $ ck MLA gptune program:ScaLAPACK-PDGEQRF